Dedicated Bellingham Personal Injury Attorneys Ready To Help Injured Victims

 Brett is seriously injured in an on-duty construction accident and is hospitalized for several months.
 His doctor fears that he may suffer permanent disability.
 An investigation reveals that the cause of the accident was a defectively manufactured backhoe.
 Brett sidesteps the workers’ compensation system and instead files a personal injury claim against the manufacturer of the backhoe.
 The manufacturer offers Brett $80,000 in compensation.

-Brett’s lawyer is certain that this is not enough, but he advises Brett to wait until he reaches Maximum Medical Improvement (MMI) before issuing a counteroffer, because it will be difficult to calculate Brett’s future damages until he reaches MMI.
+Brett’s lawyer is certain that this is not enough.
+He advises Brett to wait until he reaches Maximum Medical Improvement (MMI) before issuing a counteroffer, because it will be difficult to calculate Brett’s future damages until he reaches MMI.
 Brett reaches MMI three months after the accident, and the doctor concludes that he can return to his previous job in about a year.
 However, Brett will have to undergo rehabilitation therapy and will experience severe muscle pain.

 Brett’s medical bills are $120,000, and his estimated future medical expenses add up to another $60,000.
 His past and future lost wages add up to $48,000.
-Brett’s lawyer demands five times his medical expenses for pain and suffering for a total of $900,000 in pain and suffering damages and $1,128,000 in total damages.
+Brett’s lawyer demands five times his medical expenses for pain and suffering.
+This demand makes a total of $900,000 in pain and suffering damages and $1,128,000 in total damages.
 Brett eventually ends up settling for $768,000.

 Contact Our Bellingham Injury Lawyers

 Following your accident, do the physical pain and emotional stress of the situation have you worried?
 Are you concerned about handling your insurance claim by yourself?
-Luckily, our Bellingham personal injury lawyers Paula, Dave, Matt, Scott, and Dean are here to offer you support and advice.
+Luckily, our Bellingham personal injury lawyers are here to offer you support and advice.
 Contact our Bellingham office today and tell us about your case.